EFTI4EU/reference-implementation/deploy/local/domibus/README.md

 <li>Listenbourg (platform: umbrellacorporation)</li>
 </ul>
 <br>
 Each gate can communicate with its related platform as well as any other gate.
-Syldavia and Borduria share the same domibus (named <b>sybo</b> below), Listenbourg has its own domibus (named <b>li</b>) , and the 3 platforms share the same domibus.
+Syldavia and Borduria share the same Domibus (named <b>sybo</b> below), Listenbourg has its own Domibus (named <b>li</b>) , and the 3 platforms share the same Domibus.

-This sample is based on domibus quick start guide and domibus test guide, for more detail see https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Domibus
+This sample is based on Domibus quick start guide and Domibus test guide, for more detail see https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Domibus

 <h3> Prerequisites </h3>